 Nige or Nick – who has the bigger dick?
 That seems to be the question of the day.
-Last night, the leaders of UKIP and the Lib Dems took part in an EU debate that was broadcast live on LBC Radio and Sky News.
+Last night, the leaders of UKIP and the Lib Dems did battle for the honour of playing third wheel to the Tories and Labour for the next two years, during an EU debate that was broadcast on LBC Radio and Sky News.
 They talked about immigration, then crime, then what various millionaires think, then immigration, then, just for fun, immigration again.
 What they didn't talk about is, well, most of what the EU actually does.

 Of all of the stuff they didn't mention, the most important is a thing called the EU/US Trade deal.
 It's utterly terrifying.
 It's the biggest trade agreement in the history of the world and it's currently being hatched in secret somewhere in Brussels.
 Like lots of things that matter almost more than I can imagine, they've given it a boring name in the hope you won't notice: the Transatlantic Trade and Investment Partnership, also known by the oh so catchy acronym “TTIP”.